 With no chain stores, other than Boots, it is individual in every way.
 The shops themselves are a tourist attraction, crystals, magic wands, lotions, potions, you name it you can probably find it on Glastonbury High Street.

 There are no shopping malls here, closest is the shopping Arcade called the Glastonbury Experience which is home to Starchild with their amazing incense and herbs, Stone Age which is full of anything to do with crystals, oh and the Goddess temple on the upper level.

 There are bookshops like Speaking Tree, Gothic Image and Labyrinth Books.
 I promise there are books in these shops on subjects you never even realised existed.
 I can spend hours browsing through the shelves of these bookshops.

-Fragrant Earth is a Glastonbury based company that has been making Natural Fragrance for large brands for dozens of years.
+Fragrant Earth is a Glastonbury-based company that has been making Natural Fragrances for large brands for dozens of years.
 They now have a shop where you can make your own fragrance or purchase one of the Lady of the Lake range.

 Little Imps is a great little toy shop with the most impressive wooden toys.
 Minerva Beads at the top of the High Street make incredible jewelry and offer workshops.

 Hemp in Avalon, on the market square, is owned by Mr Free Rob Cannabis(he changed his name by deed poll).
 The shop no longer sells smoking paraphernalia but has a large selection of hemp based products and medicinal oils.
 The story goes that in 2011 Cannabis was planted by someone in the Glastonbury hanging baskets for the Britain in Bloom competition.

 For food, there is Earthfare, a Health Food Store like no other, based in the old Woolworths store it is a mecca of healthy vegetarian foods and products.
 Stephens the Butchers, on the market square, stocks great local meat and game, even squirrel for those looking for interesting meats to cook with.